Last Updated on May 17, 2023 by Matt

 - Stand next to a wall or somewhere you can make a mark

-- Let your arms fall down by the side of your body
+- Let your arms fall by the side of your body

 - Slowly start bending the arm close to the wall.
 Your arm should be positioned so that your palm is facing downward.